Gravesend To Blyth Sands Isle Of Grain

 A closer look at skeletal timber remains of "The Hans Egede"

 Cliffe Fort was built in the 1860's to guard the entrance to the Thames from seaborne attack.
 Constructed during a period of tension with France, it stands on the south bank of the river at the entrance to Cliffe Creek in the Cliffe marshes, Higham.
 Along with Shornemead and Coalhouse Forts, it formed an outer line of defence with New Tavern and Tilbury Forts further upstream forming an inner line of defence.
 Its location on marshy ground caused problems from the start and necessitated changes to its design after the structure begin to crack and subside during construction.
 The fort was equipped with a variety of large-calibre artillery guns which were intended to support the other nearby forts.
-A launcher for the Brennan torpedo—which has been described as the world's first practical guided missile—was installed there at the end of the 19th century but was only in active use for a few years.
 The fort saw about 60 years of usage as an artillery fort, from its completion in 1870 to its disarmament in 1927.
 It was repurposed during World War II to serve as an anti-aircraft battery on the approaches to London.
 The fort's military career ended when it was sold off after the war to the owners of a neighbouring aggregates works.
 Today it lies derelict, overgrown and heavily flooded.
 It is not accessible to the public and is in a poor and slowly deteriorating condition which has led it to be listed as an "at risk" heritage asset.

 Some time after 1887, a launching station for the Brennan torpedo, a weapon which has been described as "the world's first practical guided missile" (fire by wire) was added to the fort.
 One of the magazines was converted into a chamber for the engine room with ancillary chambers for other machinery.
 One of the emplacements in the open battery also had to be taken out of service.
 A large concrete room was built onto the front of the fort to store the torpedoes, which were launched from a rail mounted on the roof of the torpedo room.
 Flank walls were added to the roof to protect the launch crews from enemy fire.
 Two slipways were built at different times, the second being added most likely in the 1900s, along with a telescopic control tower on the roof to direct the torpedoes.
 The torpedo had two propellers, rotated by wires which were attached to winding engines on the shore station and which played out after the torpedo was fired.
 By varying the speed at which the two wires were extracted, the torpedo could be steered to the left or right by an operator.
 Today only one of the slipways, along with the launching rails and vestiges of the tower are visible; the other slipway has long been in-filled.
 Only one example of the torpedo itself exists, which can be viewed at the Royal Engineer's Museum Chatham.